Main Theme: The Human Mind and Physicalism

 Aaron Schurger (French Nat.
 Inst. of Health and Medical Research, Cognitive Neuroimaging Unit): "Fifty Years without Free Will"

-Special Conference Event: On the evening of June 9, there will be a special Organ Recital for conference attendees and guests at the Basilica of the National Shrine by award-winning organist Peter Latona.
+Special Musical Event: On the evening of June 9, there will be a special Organ Concert for conference attendees and guests at the Basilica of the National Shrine by award-winning organist Peter Latona.
+The Basilica is located a five minute walk from the conference venue.

 More Information will be posted on the SCS website as it becomes available.